Lockport woman sentenced to jail for role in Jan. 6 U.S. Capitol riot

 “Further, Fontaine’s later propagation of lies about the riot and its causes call for additional deterrence for her, specifically,” Smith said.

-Smith said there is a potential for a repeat of the 2021 riot with the 2024 presidential election on the horizon and many “loud voices in the media and online continuing to sow discord and distrust.”
+Smith said there is a potential for a repeat of the 2021 riot with the 2024 presidential election on the horizon, and there are many “loud voices in the media and online continuing to sow discord and distrust.”

 “The court must sentence Fontaine and Dula each in a manner sufficient to deter them specifically, and others generally, from going down that road again,” Smith said.